Does your company fear giving power to its employees? Here are some of the benefits of granting them freedom to drive the company.

 - There are many benefits for companies with an employee-centric culture, including increased productivity, the ability to attract top-notch talent and more.

-Three out of four employees are disengaged at work.
-Meaning that they are just getting by in order to collect a paycheck or they just absolutely hate working for their company.
+Many employees report feeling disengaged at work, meaning that they are just getting by in order to collect a paycheck or they just absolutely hate working for their company.